 My name is Colette and I have been lampworking since 2006.
 I work from my studio at home in the fenlands of Lincolnshire.
-I also work part-time as a school business manager but like to spend as much time as I can with my torch.
+I also work part-time as a school business manager but like to spend as much time as I can at my torch.

 What is lampwork?

-To prevent stress and cracks beads are first ‘garaged’ and then cooled in a kiln where temperatures can be closely regulated.
+To prevent stress and cracks, beads are first ‘garaged’ and then cooled in a kiln where temperatures can be closely regulated.
 The beads are “soaked” at a high temperature to make sure that all the glass within them is evenly heated, then the heat is slowly reduced over several hours to bring beads to room temperature.
 This process is called annealing.